-The C-OSS forwards the requested feeder/outflow path and/or adjustment to the IMs/ABs concerned for elaboration of a timetable offer fitting to the PaP already reserved (pre-booked).
-Requests with a lower priority value which didn't receive or accepted an alternative PaP will be forwarded to the IMs/ABs concerned to elaborate a tailor-made offer as close as possible to the initial request.
-Questions occurring during the path elaboration process (e.g. concerning feeders/outflows or connections between corridors) may be discussed and arranged between the IMs/ABs concerned and applicant bilaterally.
+The C-OSS also forwards the requested feeder/outflow path and/or adjustment to the IMs/ABs concerned for elaboration of a timetable offer fitting to the PaP already reserved (pre-booked), just as might be the case with requests with a lower priority value (cfr. priority rule process below), The latter will be handled in the following order:

-3.4.3.1 Priority rules in capacity allocation
+- consultation may be applied - alternatives may be offered (if available) - if none of the above steps were applied or successful, the requested timetable will be forwarded to the IMs/ABs concerned to elaborate a tailor-made offer as close as possible to the initial request. - 3.4.3.1 Priority rules in capacity allocation